 Customer fraud and financial institutions’ liabilityPrint publication

 In Bernard Chudley & Ors v Clydesdale Bank plc the High Court has rejected the claimants’ various attempts to recover from a bank investment losses suffered as a result of a customer’s fraud.
-Walker Morris’ banking litigation specialists Louise Power and Christina Gill explain the case and its implications for financial institutions.
+Walker Morris’ banking litigation specialists Louise Power explain the case and its implications for financial institutions.

 Arck had sought and obtained investments for the development of various schemes in Cape Verde – in particular one known as Paradise Beach.
 Arck had an existing account with the defendant bank.
 An employee of the bank signed a Letter of Instruction (LOI) from Arck to the bank which contained statements about how the investors’ deposits would be held.
 The LOI stated that the deposits would be held in a segregated account and held to the investors’ order.
 However, the statements in the LOI were incorrect, no segregated account was opened and all investors’ deposits were paid into Arck’s existing account.
 Unfortunately, Arck’s various schemes were fraudulent and the deposit monies were lost.

 Some of the Paradise Beach investors alleged that they had seen and relied upon the LOI, and brought claims against the bank in an attempt to recover their losses.

 The case will be of interest to financial institutions in a climate where fraud is on the rise, not least because it covers a wide variety of potential causes of action, namely: breach of contract, Contracts (Rights of Third Parties) Act 1999 (C(RTP)A 1999) claims; negligent misrepresentation; breach of a Quistclose trust; dishonest assistance; and restitution arising from a failed investment opportunity.